How to Choose a Frame, Size and Shape for Your Photos

 Framing

-When I'm editing a photo I use this technique and post to my website or some other social media.
+I use this technique constantly when editing my photos.
+And, if possible, when I post to my website or some other social media.
 Much more impact than an 8"x10".
 It has a lot to do with the above information.
 One can still use these ratios with other shapes of photos but generally less impact.

 The biggest issue, then, with producing prints and getting them framed, is that there are no standard frames made to the Golden Rectangle Ratio.